See You Again (Tyler, the Creator song)

 "See You Again" is a song written, produced, and performed by American rapper and producer Tyler, the Creator featuring vocals from Colombian-American singer Kali Uchis.
 It was released as the fourth single from Tyler's fifth studio album Flower Boy (2017) on August 29, 2017.
 The single went viral on TikTok, leading the song to enter several charts around the world for the first time as a sleeper hit in April 2023.

 Background

+Tyler, the Creator initially created the instrumental for the song in 2013, with his friend Hodgy Beats posting a snippet of it via Vine.
+This song was first recorded during a studio session in 2014 with Kali and Tyler.

 Tyler, the Creator originally wrote the song for former One Direction member Zayn Malik, who turned it down.
 According to Tyler, Malik "flaked on studio time twice" and he kept the song for himself.

 Commercial performance

 Upon release, the song peaked at number 13 on the US Bubbling Under Hot 100 and failed to chart on the main Billboard Hot 100.
 However, in April 2023, the song went viral on TikTok, leading to its first ever appearance on the US Billboard Hot 100 at number 65 before the song reached a peak of number 44.
 It has also been considered Tyler, the Creator's most successful single to date.